w-digital-scanner/w12scan/README.md

 Wait a while to visit `http://127.0.0.1:8000`
 ### Some Issue
 1. Because relying on the elasticsearch service, please ensure that the memory is larger than 8G.
+## Legal
+This program is mainly used to collect network data for analysis and research.
+Please follow the relevant local laws before using this program.